Editorial Style Guide

 “Inclusive, bias-free, and equitable communication treats all people with respect; encompasses diversity, equity, and inclusion (DEI); and does not offend, exclude, or discriminate.”
 (1)

 General guidelines for achieving bias-free writing are included below.
-For more-in-depth guidance, please consult the Educause Inclusive Language Guide, the American Psychological Association’s Inclusive Language Guidelines, or the Chicago Manual of Style, 17th edition (specifically 5.48, 5.251–5.260) directly.
+For more-in-depth guidance, please consult the Educause Inclusive Language Guide, the American Psychological Association’s Inclusive Language Guide, or the Chicago Manual of Style, 17th edition (specifically 5.48, 5.251–5.260) directly.

 Avoid language that tends to exclude, such as mailman, mankind, or stewardess, in favor of gender-neutral terms like mail carrier, humanity, or flight attendant.